-Starting a Family and Maintaining an Outdoor Presenceedit
+Starting a Family and Maintaining an Outdoor Presence

 Written by Pro Staff Chris Kreiner

-Being in the outdoors has long been a part of my everyday lifestyle, both hunting and fishing.
-Getting up before dawn to chase steelhead heading upstream to complete their annual trip to the breeding grounds.
-Hanging high in the tree stand, listening to the sounds of a rutting buck grunting behind a hot doe.
-These are the moments I, and many other sportsmen, life for.
-However, I had a point in my life where starting family became a priority.
-September 2014 is when my wife April and I found we were expecting our first child.
+Being in the outdoors, hunting and fishing, has always been a part of my life.
+I remember getting up before dawn to chase steelhead heading upstream to complete their annual trip to the breeding grounds, or hanging high in the tree stand, listening to the sounds of mating deer.
+These are the moments I, and many other sportsmen, live for.
+However, I had a point in my life where starting a family became a priority.
+In September, 2014, my wife April and I found we were expecting our first child.
 In May 2015, my life changed forever—our first daughter was born.
 It wasn’t until that very moment I found out what unconditional love really is.

-The excitement of the start of our family, plus the fear of being responsible for this tiny life is something I will never forget.
+The excitement of the start of our family, plus the fear of being responsible for this tiny life, is something I will never forget.
 A short two years later, our second daughter made her appearance.
-Being a father to these two beautiful little girls is something I can never put into words.
-These moments instantly changed my outdoor focus to family goals.
+The joy of being a father to these two beautiful little girls is something I can never express.
+These circumstances changed my outdoor focus to family goals.

-Between the births of my daughters, in December 2016, the Michigan Natural Resources Commission (NRC) and the Department of Natural Resources (DNR), voted to allow the use of centerfire rifles at night for predator hunting.
+In December 2016, between the births of my daughters, the Michigan Natural Resources Commission (NRC) and the Department of Natural Resources (DNR) voted to allow the use of centerfire rifles at night for predator hunting.
 I cannot thank the Centerfire at Night group of individuals enough for petitioning the NRC and DNR for this opportunity.
 Although you could already predator hunt at night in Michigan, we were restricted to rimfires and shotguns.
-Both have their place in predator hunting, but your range is extremely limited.
+Both have their place in predator hunting, but range is extremely limited.
 This new opportunity filled the one opening in my schedule—nighttime.

-The passing of this legislation brought on a huge increase in predator hunters throughout the state.
-Many of whom were looking for the same reprieve from the daily grind as I was.
-Through social media, it was easier to locate other nearby hunters losing sleep to spend some time in the field.
+The passing of this legislation brought on a huge increase in predator hunters throughout the state, many of whom were looking for the same reprieve from the daily grind as I was.
+Through social media, it was easier to locate other nocturnal hunters to spend some time in the field.

 Hunting at Night